mattermost/docs/source/manage/cloud-data-export.rst

 How does the process work?
 --------------------------

-Before you export and migrate your data, you first need to `install Mattermost <https://docs.mattermost.com/guides/deployment.html#install-guides>`_ on the server you’ll be using to run Mattermost.
+Before you export and migrate your data, you must `install Mattermost <https://docs.mattermost.com/guides/deployment.html#install-guides>`_ on the server you’ll be using to run Mattermost.

-The migration is done using the mmctl tool.
-This is a remote CLI tool for Mattermost which is installed locally and uses the Mattermost API.
+The migration is done using the mmctl tool which is a remote CLI tool for Mattermost that's installed locally and uses the Mattermost API.
 Authentication is done with either login credentials or an authentication token.
-If you haven’t used mmctl before, first `install mmctl <https://docs.mattermost.com/manage/mmctl-command-line-tool.html#install-mmctl>`_ and then read the `mmctl usage notes <https://docs.mattermost.com/manage/mmctl-command-line-tool.html#mmctl-usage-notes>`_ before you get started.
+If you haven’t used mmctl before, first `install mmctl <https://docs.mattermost.com/manage/mmctl-command-line-tool.html#install-mmctl>`_ then read the `mmctl usage notes <https://docs.mattermost.com/manage/mmctl-command-line-tool.html#mmctl-usage-notes>`_ before you get started.

-Once you've installed mmctl, you'll be using the mmctl export commands to export your Cloud data for channels, messages, users, etc. The export file is downloaded to a location specified in the export commands.
+Once you've installed mmctl, you'll be using the `mmctl export <https://docs.mattermost.com/manage/mmctl-command-line-tool.html#mmctl-export>`__ commands to export your Cloud data for channels, messages, users, etc. The export file is downloaded to a location specified in the export commands.
 Once the export is complete, you'll import the data into your self-hosted instance.

 .. note::

-  The export process doesn’t include integrations and any custom data.
-Other aspects of your instance, such as specific security settings and requirements are also not included.
+  The export process doesn’t include integrations or any custom data.
+Other aspects of your instance, such as specific security settings and requirements, are also not included.
 For assistance with migrating additional data and settings, see our support options: https://mattermost.com/support/.

 Migrating from Cloud to self-hosted
 -----------------------------------

-Log into your Cloud instance and use:
+Log into your Cloud instance and run the following mmctl command:

 .. code:: none